-- Interoperable communications needs are a function of effective incident command planning and operations structure that defines, for different circumstances and types of events, who is in charge and what types of information-voice, data, or both-would need to be communicated to whom under what circumstances. - The current wireless interoperable communications capabilities of first responders nationwide has not been determined.
-To assess these capabilities a set of requirements is needed that can be used to assess "what is" compared to "what should be."
-The Office of Management and Budget has designated SAFECOM, within the Department of Homeland Security, as the focal point for coordinating federal efforts to improve interoperable communications.
+The current wireless interoperable communications capabilities of first responders nationwide has not been determined.
+To assess these capabilities, a set of requirements is needed that can be used to assess "what is" compared to "what should be."
+The Office of Management and Budget (OMB) has designated the Wireless Public Safety Interoperable Communications Program (SAFECOM), within the Department of Homeland Security (DHS), as the focal point for coordinating federal efforts to improve interoperable communications.
 In April 2004, SAFECOM issued a document designed to serve as a set of baseline requirements and is working to develop a baseline of current capabilities by July 2005.
 This is a difficult task, and the details of SAFECOM's baseline study are still being worked out.